w3ctag/design-reviews/2013/07/WebAudio.md

  * Eliminate `MediaElementAudioSourceNode` and instead re-cast media elements as possessing `MediaStream audioStream` attributes which can be connected to `AudioContext`s
  * Remove `createMediaElementSource()` in favor of `createMediaStreamSource()`
  * Add constructors for all of these generated types; this would force explanation of how things are connected.

+That leaves a few open issues for which we don't currently have suggestions but believe the WG should address:

+ * What `AudioContext` do media elements use by default?
+ * Is that context available to script?
+Is there such a thing as a "default context"?
+ * What does it mean to have multiple `AudioContext` instances for the same hardware device?
+Chris Wilson advises that they are simply sum'd, but how is _that_ described?
+ * By what mechanism is an `AudioContext` attached to hardware?
+If I have multiple contexts corresponding to independent bits of hardware...how does that even happen? `AudioContext` doesn't seem to support any parameters and there aren't any statics defined for "default" audio contexts corresponding to attached hardware (or methods for getting them).

 ## Other Considerations